-Yara, in cooperation with Zero, has created two podcast episodes where you can learn how Yara works towards climate neutral fertilizer production utilizing renewable energy sources, and how green ammonia can facilitate the transition towards a low carbon society.
+Yara, in cooperation with Zero, has created these podcasts where you can learn how Yara works towards a greener fertilizer production utilizing renewable energy sources and how green ammonia can facilitate the transition towards a low carbon society.

 Have you heard about green ammonia?
 If not, listen up.
 Ammonia can facilitate a low carbon future.
 But what is green ammonia, how can it be utilized by other sectors, and what role can it play in the low carbon society?
 In this podcast you can learn how Yara, the Crop Nutrition Company for the Future, explores the possibilities of green ammonia to facilitate their ambition of becoming climate neutral by 2050.
 Liv-Elisif Kalland, advisor on transport and hydrogen in ZERO talks to Rob Stevens, Head of Decarbonize Technology Scouting in Yara.

 Yara has established a unique position as the industry's only global crop nutrition company, and as such we have been invited to participate as guests in podcasts to talk about topics that range from sustainability, agriculture and innovation.
 Listen to some of them below:

 How do we fix the food system in due time?

 Sustainability champions Erna Solberg, Paul Polman and Svein Tore Holsether tackled some of the most pressing issues of our time, including food, climate and war on the latest Polyteknisk Forening #PolyPod.